List of Bleach characters: Hiyori Sarugaki

 Hiyori Sarugaki (猿柿 ひよ里, Sarugaki Hiyori) is a former lieutenant of Squad Twelve under captains Kirio Hikifune and then Kisuke Urahara, initially declining the latter as she saw the former as a motherly figure.
 Hiyori is a small, blonde-haired girl with a short temper and violent tendencies that include death threats and physical violence.
 Hiyori often attacks Shinji Hirako, regardless of his outranking her in their pre-Vizard days, usually by slapping his face with one of her sandals or using him as a human shield when necessary.
 Hiyori took the longest to defeat her inner Hollow out of all the Vizards.
 During the battle with Aizen, Hiyori was mortally wounded by Gin, but was healed by Captain Unohana in the aftermath.
 Hiyori still resents Soul Society for the treatment she and her fellow Vizards were given, and so she declines to return when offered the opportunity, preferring instead to stay in the Real World.

 Her Hollow mask is skeletal in appearance with a large horn on the forehead and diamond-shaped markings over the eyebrows.
 Her zanpakutō is named Kubikiri Orochi (馘大蛇) and is released with the command "chop cleanly" to become a large cleaver with a jagged edge.

-Hiyori is voiced by Reiko Takagi in the Japanese version of the anime.
-In the English dub, she is voiced by Mela Lee in earlier episodes and by Laura Bailey later on in the series.
+Hiyori is voiced by Reiko Takagi in the original Japanese version of the anime.
+In the English dub, she is voiced by Mela Lee from episode 112 to 205, by Laura Bailey from 206 to 366 and by Anairis Quiñones in the English dub of the Thousand-Year Blood War arc.